 “In New York, the caliber of the musicians is so good,” she gushes.
 “There’s so much opportunity….
 I found that in Toronto and New York, you have to beg to perform, advocate for yourself, you have to prove that you’re a musician.
 Whereas when I was in Cuba, music is everywhere, and people want to share it.
 Cuba is so generous, music is part of their culture.”

 Honestly, when music fans romanticize the “humble, travelling singer-songwriter,” they’re probably picturing the image of Sara Wilkinson.
-She also lived in France for two months, and Thailand for one month, and her stage banter tells stories of the time she traveled across Canada to go tree planting on a whim.
+She also lived in France for two months, and Thailand for one month and her stage banter tells stories of the time she travelled across Canada to go tree planting on a whim.
 Sara keeps in touch with friends over the years.
 Even if they can’t let her crash on their couch while touring, they would still love to see her play and catch up – and with a bubbly, friendly personality and easygoing nature, Sara makes for an ideal house guest.